-- engineering and manufacturing;
+- engineering and manufacturing

-- textile technology;
+- textile technology.

 A degree or HND in any subject that is specific to the industry in which you wish to work will be helpful.

-- interpersonal skills;
+- communication and interpersonal skills

-- numerical and statistical ability;
+- skills in numerical and statistical analysis

 You may be able to start work at a lower level such as quality control technician and work your way up to the role of quality manager.